-Tapping into this kind of tech can help you optimize the customer experience like never before, whether that’s offering a more personalized customer journey or automating content moderation online, improving the quality of scientific or medical analytics, or forecasting demand more accurately in a move to cut costs more effectively.
+Tapping into this kind of tech will help optimize the customer experience like never before, whether that’s offering a more personalized customer journey, automating content moderation online, improving the quality of scientific or medical analytics, or forecasting demand more accurately in a move to cut costs more effectively.

-The possibilities are endless and depend entirely on your specific business requirements and organizational goals, but can include:
+The possibilities are endless (and dependent entirely on specific business requirements and organizational goals) and can include:

 - Sophisticated image/video analysis